ptsteadman/notebook/stories/feyerabend.md

 primitive thing they could find: the book of Genesis, songs by Rush, poems by Rumi.
 On Monday morning, Feyerabend listened to them all, and cried.

 "Guys, it's really amazing," she said.
-"I heard it all in a like, a minute.
+"I took me like a minute to take it all in.
 There isn't much yet, but it's so clear.
-I wish we had more machines so you could try it out."
+I wish you could try it out now."

 <hr>

-Feyerabend was spending more and more time in the machine, alone.
+Feyerabend broke her nine hour workday disciple.
+She was spending almost every waking minute either working, or getting ready for work.
+Some nights she slept in the MRI machine.
+It was affecting her.
 Now, besides her thoughts and emotions, there was this third new voice, a quiet fast whisper, the voice of the computer.

 <hr>

 It was summer again.
 To celebrate, the Warsaw project team took a trip to the ocean.
 During the day, the team avoided the beach, only leaving the guest house to get watermelon juice at a roadside stand.
 Feyerabend ordered for the team in Polish.
+Waves of heat rose from the thousands of bodies on the beach.
-She spent most of the day on the ground floor of the house, reading a book in a wicker chair.
+Feyerabend spent the day on the ground floor of the house, reading a book in a wicker chair.

+It felt good to be on vacation.

 Right before sunset, Addison invited Feyerabend for a walk down the beach.
-It was now empty except for a group of art students photographing a friend.
+It was now empty except for a group of art students photographing their friend.

 Feyerabend and Addison took off their sandals, and walked through the surf.
 Feyerabend's heart sung as seawater rushed under her feet.